gabbibrooks/brooksfolio2.0/content/blog/how-to-make-taxonomy-pages-with-gridsome-and-sanity.io.md

 }`
 ```

-With this query I get the following output as a data structure in JSON that I can use to make a `ReferencedPost`:
+With this query, I get the following output as a data structure in JSON that I can use to make a `ReferencedPost`:

 ```json
 [